Data breach at MGM Resorts expected to cost casino giant $100 million

-NEW YORK (AP) — The data breach last month that MGM Resorts is calling a cyberattack is expected to cost the casino giant more than $100 million, the Las Vegas-based company said in a Thursday regulatory filing.
+NEW YORK (AP) — The data breach last month that MGM Resorts is calling a cyberattack is expected to cost the casino giant more than $100 million, the Las Vegas-based company said.

 The incident, which was detected on Sept.
 10, led to MGM shutting down some casino and hotel computer systems at properties across the U.S. in efforts to protect data.